someaction86/TLDRDungeonGuide/README.md

 ## Notes

 - Settings are saved per account and persist across sessions and reloads
-- The preseason dungeons that overlap with Season 1 (Magister's Terrace, Windrunner Spire, Maisara Caverns, Nexus Point Xenas) show full role-specific guides since they are relevant in both contexts
+- **Season 1 (left-click):** 8 dungeons in the M+ rotation — 4 new Midnight dungeons + 4 returning legacy dungeons
-- Preseason-only dungeons that appear in Season 1 reference each other to avoid duplication
+- **Preseason (right-click):** 4 Midnight-original dungeons not in the Season 1 M+ rotation (Murder Row, Den of Nalorakk, The Blinding Vale, Voidscar Arena)

 ---

-*Built for WoW: Midnight — guides reflect beta tuning and will be updated as the expansion releases.*
+*Built for WoW: Midnight — guides sourced from verified boss mechanics and will be updated as patches release.*